They say…

 Under its picturesque disused windmill, has proved one of England’s more enduring and adaptable independent breweries since half the Bateman family took the leap of faith necessary to buy out the other half and keep the brewery open back in the 1980s.
 Sales of solid traditional bitters like XB and XXXB may be declining, but the brewery has compensated by introducing new styles and specials, both in cask and in attractively packaged bottles for supermarkets and export.

 Combined Harvest is once such novelty.
-Head brewer Martin Cullimore set out specifically to experiment with several different brewing grains when he created it for the bottled market in 2001, including malted oats, rye and wheat in the grist as well as barley.
+Head brewer Martin Cullimore set out specifically to experiment with several different grains when he created it for the bottled in 2001, including malted oats, rye and wheat in the grist as well as barley.

 It was the version that proved to be one of my pleasant beer surprises of the year when I happened upon it in top condition at a suburban Wetherspoon – a truly unusual and very complex beer that’s packed with flavour for a modest gravity.